Vince Lombardi Trophy: Rob Gronkowski denting incident

 On April 9, 2019, Rob Gronkowski (who had retired from the New England Patriots two weeks before) used the Super Bowl LIII Vince Lombardi trophy as a bat to bunt a practice pitch from wide receiver Julian Edelman during the Boston Red Sox season opener where he was to throw the ceremonial first pitch with his former teammates.
-It left a baseball-sized dent in the trophy – his third overall – and his former team's sixth.
-The humorous documentary-style video released by the Patriots about the incident became popular, with special teamer Matthew Slater, who witnessed the incident first hand, saying that if anyone can get away with it, it would be the "[Super Bowl] MVP (Edelman) and the future Hall of Famer (Gronkowski)."
-Patriots vice president of media relations Stacey James stated that "Maybe they’ll [the organization] fix it down the road.
+It left a baseball-sized dent in the trophy, his third overall, and his former team's sixth.
+The humorous documentary-style video released by the Patriots about the incident became popular, with special teamer Matthew Slater, who witnessed the incident first hand, saying that if anyone can get away with it, it would be the "MVP (Edelman) and the future Hall of Famer (Gronkowski)."

+Patriots vice president of media relations Stacey James stated that, "Maybe they’ll fix it down the road.
 That’s something they can always fix in the future, but at least for now, we’re going to keep the dent and tell the story."

-Teams with the most Vince Lombardi Trophies
+Teams with most Vince Lombardi Trophies

 The Super Bowl is currently played in early February (the game originally took place in early to mid-January), culminating a regular season that generally begins in September of the previous calendar year.
 For example, Super Bowl 50, which was played on February 7, 2016, determined the league champion for the 2015 NFL season.
-The years shown below refer to the season, not the date that the Super Bowl was actually played.
+The years shown below refer to the season, not the date that the Super Bowl was actually played: